H-Hikida/KaicoTracker/README.md

 ##### Validation part
 *_pointed_X.mp4

 \* can be specified with `--prefix` option, otherwise it is set as `stdout`.
 Four Xs included just before the extensions, inidicate attribute of the area analyzed.
 Additionaly, KaicoTracker can produce video files used for tracking, using `--liveSave` option.
+Output format can be changed to PDF for images and AVI for videos.

 ---
 ### Options